iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 Results can be strengthen a bit when $A$ is a symmetric matrix, and for application that would imply having a Hessian matrix.

-#### **Example | Projection Operators is Firmly Nonexpansive**:
+#### **Example | Projection Operator is Firmly Nonexpansive**:

 The projection operator for a convex set is a firmly nonexpansive operator.
 We denote $P$ to be the projection onto some convex set, $C$, recall [Convex Sets Projection Obtuse Angle Theorem](../CVX%20Geometry/Convex%20Sets%20Projection%20Obtuse%20Angle%20Theorem.md), the projection point can be characterized as:

 $$
 \begin{aligned}